howlsocial/howldocs/docs/howl-basics/create-user.md

 # Update Metadata and Burn DENS name

    1) Go to the home page of DENS website and click on Manage
-   2) Select the Name you want to Burn or change the METADATA for
+   2) Select the Name you want to Burn or change the Metadata for

       ### Updata Metadata